-Alexey Tatarintsev performs leading lyric tenor roles from Rossini to Verdi, most recently Éliézer in Rossini’s Moise et Pharaon at the Rossini Festival in Pesaro and Duca in Verdi’s Rigoletto at Opéra national de Lorraine in Nancy and at Grand Théâtre de la Ville de Luxembourg.
-He sang Conte Almaviva in Rossini’s Il Barbiere di Siviglia at the Savonlinna Festival 2019 und Duca Rigoletto at Malmö Opera in 2018.
-With Palm Beach Opera in the USA he appeared in two Verdi roles Duca and Alfredo La Traviata.
+Alexey Tatarintsev performs leading lyric tenor roles from Rossini to Verdi, most recently the title role of Rossini's Aureliano in Palmira and Éliézer Moise et Pharaon at the Rossini Festival in Pesaro and Duca Rigoletto at Opéra national de Lorraine in Nancy, at Grand Théâtre de la Ville de Luxembourg and in Teatro Cervantes in Malaga.
+He sang Conte Almaviva Il Barbiere di Siviglia at the Savonlinna Festival 2019 und Duca Rigoletto at Malmö Opera in 2018.
+With Palm Beach Opera in the USA he appeared in Verdi roles Duca and Alfredo La Traviata.
 He performed Lensky Eugene Onegin at Teatro Regio in Turin.
-His upcoming plans includes Pollione Norma with Opéra national du Rhin.
+This season he will make his role debut as Pollione Norma with Opéra national du Rhin.

 He debuted at the Bolshoi Theatre as Yasha in the world premiere of Fenelon’s opera The Cherry Orchard in 2010, a role that he repeated at the Opéra National de Paris.
 He is a soloist at the Novaya Opera and Bolshoi Theatre where his roles include Nemorino L'Elisir d'amore, Edgardo Lucia di Lammermoor, Ernesto Don Pasquale, Conte Almaviva Il Barbiere di Siviglia, Ramiro La Cenerentola, Belfiore Il Viaggio a Reims, Duca Rigoletto, Alfredo La Traviata, Rodolfo La Bohème, Roméo Roméo et Juliette, Lensky Eugene Onegin, Young Gypsy Aleko, Lykov The Tsar's Bride and Vladimir Igorevich Prince Igor.